TimGbadebo/LPG-Test/README.md

 Assertions were used to verify test credibility.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+To run both test, make sure you clean and build solution.
+You can pick what test you want to run via test explorer Test can be run in debug mode for indepth understanding of code and what they do.
+Or you can Simply click the run button to run the test

 What needs been done to finish the user experience Payment carried out and user should recieve the correct detail of the pass paid for